 Genetic cloning is a traditional molecular genetic tool used since long in the laboratories.
 Briefly, in the gene cloning, the gene of our interest is inserted into the plasmid through artificial means.
-This DNA is replicated independently in the bacteria.
+This DNA is replicated independently from the bacterial chromosome.

-F-plasmid, Col-plasmid, degradative- plasmid and resistance plasmid are several common types of a plasmid present in bacteria.
+F-plasmid, Col-plasmid, degradative- plasmid and resistance plasmid are several common types of plasmids found in bacteria.